neonevm/neon-evm.docs/docs/developing/integrate/wallets/integrating_metamask_into_your_dapp.md

 ---
-title: Integrating MetaMask into Your DApp
+title: Integrate MetaMask into Your DApp
 ---

 ## Introduction